 I am a former teacher at this school.
 If a child learns that they can mouth off to a teacher and that teacher will be ignored when seeking back up from the front office then the child will be running the school.
 There is no discipline here.
 The kids speak poorly and the teachers take offense if you point it out.
 I was told by numerous teachers that 'Thas how we talks and yooz just a craker theses kids don t need no diction lessons' That is directly from a former colleague of mine there!
 It is criminal; they are condemning these children to second class lives.
 If my child were a student here I would be a negligent parent.
 DR Williams is an incompetent who uses the word irregardless !
 What does that tell you?
 You mine as well not send your kid to school if this is their district.

 Oxon Hill Middle School is a public middle school in Forest Heights.
-574 students attend Oxon Hill Middle School and identify as Asian/Pacific Islander; Asian; and Black, non-Hispanic.
+574 children attend Oxon Hill Middle School and identify mostly as Asian/Pacific Islander; Asian; and Black, non-Hispanic.
 0% of the Oxon Hill Middle School students have "limited English proficiency."
-63% of the 574 students here are paying reduced lunch prices.
+63% of the 574 students here get reduced lunch prices.
 The student to teacher ratio at Oxon Hill Middle School is 13:1.
 St Columba Catholic School is one of the nearest middle schools.

 - Drawing painting